Sustainable Buildings Implementation Plan

 As of January, 2014, 71 NPS buildings meet the Guiding Principles—of which 51 are greater than 5,000 square feet.
 An additional 122 buildings are considered as sustainable as possible because they have a minimal environmental impact.

 The Guiding Principles represent an agreed upon set of sustainable buildings guidance between all Executive Branch Departments, including DOI.
 The five major categories in the Guiding Principles are:

 - Employ integrated design principles

 - Reduce Environmental Impact of Materials

-Through implementation of the NPS SBIP, the NPS will achieve greater energy efficiency, reduce the consumption of natural resources, provide healthier buildings and workplaces, reduce greenhouse gas (GHG) emissions, and generate a lower total cost of facility ownership (TCFO) for buildings.
-The estimated cost for improvements to the 279 buildings is $234 million (above typical spending).
+This NPS Sustainable Buildings Implementation Plan (SBIP) applies the NPS’s inherent commitment to sustainability found in the Call to Action and the Green Parks Plan to NPS building management.
+Through implementation of the NPS SBIP, the NPS will achieve greater energy efficiency, reduce the consumption of natural resources, provide healthier buildings and workplaces, and reduce greenhouse gas (GHG) emissions.
 To further demonstrate its leadership in sustainability, the NPS will seek to incorporate the applicable Guiding Principles in all projects of any size, including non-building projects.

-Over the years, many parks have been working to ensure their buildings are more sustainable and have used the USGBC Leadership in Energy and Environmental Design (LEED) criteria to track and document that effort.
-Between 2004 and 2010, 28 park buildings have achieved various levels of LEED certification.
-There are an additional 25 buildings currently going through the LEED certification process, and 8 buildings that have been built to LEED standards but did not acquire certification.
+The SBIP builds upon work that many parks have been involved in over the years to ensure their buildings are more sustainable—including using the USGBC Leadership in Energy and Environmental Design (LEED) criteria to track and document the sustainability of their buildings.
+As of January 2014, 80 park buildings have achieved various levels of LEED certification. .
 The certification level, with Platinum as the highest level of achievement, is based on meeting prerequisites and successfully achieving criteria in the areas of Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, and Indoor Environmental Quality.